wasserer/Physics_Master_Code/plot_module/README.md

+#Important: this is a old version of readme, and it is an on-going project.
+New docs will be updated later.
 # Plot Module

 This module provides a unified interface to plot different types of data files including XRD patterns, IV curves, IV sweeps, and summary analysis plots.